 25. Build a Gingerbread House.
 This is a classic activity for many kids and you can easily pick up a gingerbread house kit for under $10.
 However, it is not just for kids.
 Check out this family’s gingerbread house display!

 26. Christmas Portrait Time.
 Thankfully, this time of year you can find plenty of Pinterest-perfect backdrops to take portraits at.
 You can take family photos or one of each person in your house.
-This accessory helps your amateur photos look professional!
+This ring light accessory helps your amateur photos look professional!

 27. Mail Christmas Cards.
 This may have been a long-standing tradition for many years and slowly making a comeback.
 You can take Christmas photos just for the occasion or a collage of photos.
 Order your Christmas cards here.

 28. Read Twas the Night Before Christmas.
 This Christmas classic must be read at least once on Christmas Eve.
 Grab your copy of the classic book.

 29. Find Creative Ideas for Elf of the Shelf.
 Let’s face it.
 You jumped on this tradition … hook.line.and.sinker.
 Now, you must keep up with all of the Pinterest perfect ideas.

 Time to get outside and explore.
 Fresh air is always helpful!